samagra-comms/community/use/developer/development-environment/environment-variable-setup.md

 Kafka is used to build real-time streaming data pipelines and real-time streaming applications.
 A data pipeline reliably processes and moves data from one system to another, and a streaming application is an application that consumes streams of data.

-we use XMessage to converse between our services, It is sent to Kafka topics.
+We use XMessage to converse between our services, It is sent to Kafka topics.
 Then different services consume these XMessages from Kafka and process further.

 * Setup Kafka with [quickstart](https://kafka.apache.org/quickstart) guide.
 * Generate the following Kafka topics and add following values :